vestfoldfylke/loglady/README.md

 - `TEAMS_WEBHOOK_URL`: Your Microsoft Teams webhook URL
 - `TEAMS_MIN_LOG_LEVEL`: The minimum log level to send to Microsoft Teams (see log levels above)

+Optional environment variables:
+- `TEAMS_LINKS`: Comma separated, semicolon separated list of name and url to show as ActionButtons (open url) on the teams card.
+See example further down under [Usage](#usage)

 ### Add your own log destination

 loglady 🪵 is built with extensibility in mind.
 A new log destination can be created by implementing the `LogDestination` interface.